Legal

 - Saved-meet change alerts (remote push) — when an organizer materially changes a meet you have saved (for example, the date, time, location, or cancellation status), our server may send a push notification to the installations that have saved that meet, using the same APNs delivery and installation identifier described above.
 The change-alert lookup is keyed only by the anonymous installation identifier and the public meet ID; no account or personal information is required.
 You can disable change alerts by un-saving the meet, by revoking notification permission in iOS Settings, or by clearing the app's local storage.

-- Meet submission status alerts (remote push) — if you submit a meet for review using the public submission form on native iOS and your device has an installation identifier (see Section 7), our server may send a push notification when your submission is approved (with a deep link to the published meet) or rejected.
-This push uses the same APNs delivery path described above.
+- Meet submission status alerts — if you submit a meet for review using the public submission form and your browser or app has an anonymous installation identifier (see Section 7), our server writes a meet-submission status notification to your per-install inbox when your submission is approved (with a link to the published meet when applicable) or rejected.
+If you also use the native iOS app with notification permission granted and an APNs device token on file, we may additionally send a remote push with the same content.
 No account is required.
-You can prevent these pushes by revoking notification permission in iOS Settings or by clearing the app's local storage.
+You can prevent remote pushes by revoking notification permission in iOS Settings.
+Clearing local storage generates a new installation identifier on that device unless you link an existing sync ID manually (Section 7).

 Downloading or updating the app from Apple's App Store (or participating in TestFlight) is subject to Apple's privacy policy and terms.
 Apple may process account and device information related to the store and platform independent of us.